Beyond Airbnb: Your Vacation Rental Options Just Got More Equitable

 “I don’t want to ever be in this kind of situation anymore in the future, and I don’t want anyone of my community to [experience] this kind of situation,” misterb&b cofounder Matthieu Jost remembers telling his partner on the way back to the airport.

 Jost said misterb&b has reached out to municipalities around the world to comply with their respective regulations.
-The company has raised over $24 million in funding and boasts about 60,000 hosts in over 135 countries, according to Crunchbase.
+The company says it has raised $15 million in funding, and its network has 310,000 hosts.

 At this point, Fairbnb does not have any outside investors.